allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

     - Create a separate subnetwork from these selected nodes (ie. DE miRNAs and their experimentally validated target genes) by using **File → New Network  → from selected nodes, all edges**.
 This will create a new network in the left panel of 2783 nodes and 8002 edges.
 Rename this sub-network "sig_miRNAs".

 Now, your turn:
-    - create a sub-sub-network from the *topDEmiRNAs* network by modifying the above filtering procedure to now select only miRNAs whose values of log-fold-change are at least 1 (or -1), or more extreme.
+    - create a sub-sub-network from the *sig_miRNAs* network by modifying the above filtering procedure to now select only miRNAs whose values of log-fold-change are at least 1 (or -1), or more extreme.
 Create a new network also including direct target genes of the selected miRNAs.
-(Hint: design your filter based on appropriate values of the "log2FC").
+(Hint: design your filter based on appropriate values of the "logFC").
 Name this sub-sub-network *sig_and_topDEmiRNAs*.

 ---